ntpthanh7921/ParallelComputing_Exercise_01/README.md

 1. Run `make all`

-2. Validate sync primitives by running `make validate`
+2. Validate sync primitives by running `make run-validation`

-3. Performance test sync primitives by running `make performance`.
+3. Performance test sync primitives by running `make run-performance`.
 This will only run each test once with default parameter values.

 4. To running performance test with parameter tuning (basically means trying